 - Validate and tune detection capabilities.

-Microsoft’s goal is to integrate SimuLand with threat research methodologies that apply dynamic analysis to end-to-end modeling scenarios.
+Microsoft aims to integrate SimuLand with threat research methodologies that apply dynamic analysis to end-to-end modeling scenarios.

-Besides to working on adding additional scripts, Microsoft also intends to add attack automation through the Azure Functions service in the cloud, telemetry export and exchange, integration of Microsoft Defender evaluation labs, and infrastructure installation and maintenance using CI/CD with Azure DevOps.
+Besides working on adding additional scripts, Microsoft also intends to add attack automation through the Azure Functions service in the cloud, telemetry export and exchange, integration of Microsoft Defender evaluation labs, and infrastructure installation and maintenance using CI/CD with Azure DevOps.